-An IEFT URN for use as the grant_type value can be requested using the template in An IEFF URN Sub-Namespace for OAuth [RFC6755].
-A URN of the form urn:ietf:params:oauth:grant_type: is suggested.
+An IETF URN for use as the grant_type value can be requested using the template in [RFC6755].
+A URN of the form urn:ietf:params:oauth:grant-type: is suggested.

 4.1.1.
 Error Responses

 If an assertion is not valid or has expired, the Authorization Server MUST construct an error response as defined in OAuth 2.0 [RFC6749].
 The value of the error parameter MUST be the invalid_grant error code.
 The authorization server MAY include additional information regarding the reasons the assertion was considered invalid using the error_description or error_uri parameters.